-You’re about to learn you how I used footprint charts to reinvent my trading career when I was struggling and debating quitting.
+You’re about to learn how I used footprint charts to help reinvent my trading career.
 This is after I had already made 7 figures as a trader!

-After reading this post you will understand the edge footprint charts can provide by helping you to validate your trades, improve your entries and exits, and spot major reversals.
+After reading this post you will understand the critical edge footprint charts provide to help build context around your trades, validate them, and improve your entries and exits.

 The Need for Footprint Charts

-A level 2 quote used to give traders the ability to read order flow as well as give logical levels to for stops and my take profits.
+A Level II quote gave us the ability to read order flow as well as determine logical levels for stops and take profits.

-Around 2008 algorithms began to account for over 50% of market volume.
-This resulted in a lot of false or fake orders in the market making a level 2 very difficult and at times impossible to read.
+Then things changed, real quick… In 2008 algorithms began to account for a majority of trading volume.
+The algo’s resulted in a lot of false or fake orders being advertised in the Level II that would get pulled, making a Level II MUCH less transparent and very difficult to read.

-I had hit a peak in my career just like most other level 2 traders were experiencing.
-I reached a point where I had to adapt my trading strategy or my career would have been over.
+Like most other pure Level II traders, I reached a point where I had to develop new strategies or my career would have been over.

 Introducing Footprint Charts – Key Concepts

-When you want to buy a security, in this case the e-Mini S&P 500 futures contract seen above, the price you will pay is the ask. (what the counterparty is asking) If you wish to sell the price you will pay is the bid. (what the counterparty is bidding)
+When you want to buy a security the price you will pay is the Ask (price the counter-party is asking).
+If you wish to sell, the price you will receive is the Bid (price the counter-party is bidding).

-The act of buying is known as taking the offer or lifting the ask.
-The act of selling is known as hitting the bid.
+Note: The act of buying with a market order is known as taking the offer or lifting the ask.
+The act of selling with a market order is known as hitting the bid.

-Sellers are prepared to offer 380 contracts for sale at 3011.00 – their asking price.
+Sellers are prepared to offer 380 contracts for sale at 3011.00 – the Ask price.

-Note: Throughout this post I will be referencing the ES as it’s the primary contract that I trade.
-However, footprint charts are valuable when looking at any market including equities, forex, oil, and gold.
+Note: Throughout this post I will be referencing the eMini S&P500 as it’s the primary contract that I trade.
+However, footprint charts are valuable when trading any market including equities, forex, oil, digital currencies, and gold.

-The chart above is very basic footprint chart of the ES using one minute for the time period.
-By the end of this post we will have added a lot more features to this chart.
+The chart above is a very basic footprint chart (Bid/Ask Footprint) of the ES using a 5 minute time frame.

-First, let’s zoom into the candle on the far right to learn the ins and outs of a footprint candle.
+Let’s zoom in and study the ins and outs of a footprint candle.

-On the above candle the volume highlighted in green is the amount of volume that occurred as a result of market orders hitting the bid.
+On the above candle, the closed transactions highlighted in green is the amount of volume that occurred as a result of market orders hitting the bid.